 Austerity and Anarchy: Budget Cuts and Social Unrest in Europe, 1919-2008

 Does fiscal consolidation lead to social unrest?
 Using cross-country evidence for the period 1919 to 2008, we examine the extent to which societies become unstable after budget cuts.
-The results show a clear correlation between fiscal retrenchment and instability.
-We test if the relationship simply reflects economic downturns, and conclude that this is not the case.
-While autocracies and democracies show a broadly similar responses to budget cuts, countries with more constraints on the executive are less likely to see unrest after austerity measures.
-Growing media penetration does not strengthen the effect of cut-backs on the level of unrest.
+We find a positive correlation between fiscal retrenchment and instability.
+Expenditure cuts are particularly potent in fueling protests; tax rises have only small effects.
+We test if the relationship simply reflects economic downturns, using cyclically adjusted fiscal variables and expenditure shocks from discretionary policy decisions, and conclude that this is not the case.
+The link between cut-backs and unrest only appears in democratic regimes.
+Peer-to-peer media penetration strengthens the effect.

 Keywords: demonstrations, Europe, government deficits, instability, public expenditure, riots, unrest